klypkan/JWM/README.md

 # JWM 1.0

-JWM - jQuery Widget Markup.
+JWM is an acronym for jQuery Widget Markup.
 The JWL.js makes possible to use jQuery widgets without writing a single line of JavaScript.

 ## Quick start